 A few more days of riding bring us to our final destination: beautiful San Francisco!
-Spirits will soar as we see the Golden Gate Bridge stretch out before us and lead us across the bay to this great city.
+Spirits will soar as we see the Golden Gate Bridge stretch out before us and lead us across the bay to this iconic city.
 After spending our last full day together exploring the sights of San Francisco, we’ll enjoy a festive farewell dinner at one of the city’s great restaurants to celebrate the many accomplishments of our amazing journey.

 Please see our General FAQ page for many more frequently asked questions and answers!

 How physically challenging is PC?

 Given a rating of Challenge Level 6 (out of a maximum of 10), we consider PC to be an intermediate to advanced cycle-touring trip.
 We do believe that any moderately fit, motivated student, who trains ahead of time, can successfully rise to the challenge of this trip.
-Compared to similar cycling trips, we believe that PC is more challenging than Vermont to Montreal (due to trip length, added mileage, and more challenging terrain), but easier than our Europe Coast to Coast and America Coast to Coast cycling trips.
+Compared to similar cycling trips, we believe that PC is more challenging than Vermont to Montreal (due to trip length, added mileage, and more challenging terrain), but easier than our Europe Coast to Coast cycling trip.
 Our PC trip will average approximately 40 miles on each riding day, but has challenge days that will include rides of approximately 60 miles.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.

 My child is new to cycle touring and has never ridden with loaded panniers.
-Can my child participate without previous experience?
+Can they participate without previous experience?